 8. Social Media Is Time-consuming

-To an extent, social media is time-consuming if you don’t have the right tools, a content calendar and strategy on how you will use social media marketing in your integrated marketing communications (IMC) plan.
+Social media is time-consuming if you don’t have the right tools, a content calendar, and a digital marketing strategy for using social media marketing in your integrated marketing communications (IMC) plan.

 9. Negative Comments Are Not Good for Your Business